Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab: Partonic Structure and Spin

 In light of this, data procured from the JLab 22~GeV upgrade will uniquely augment our understanding of the large-$x$ proton structure, thereby influencing other physics analyses that are sensitive to this structure.
-This includes high-mass New Physics searches at the LHC and high-energy astroparticle physics at neutrino telescopes.
+These include searches for BSM signatures in the tails of high-mass Drell-Yan (DY) distributions or measurements at forward rapidities at the LHC and high-energy astroparticle physics at neutrino telescopes.
 To underscore this assertion, the region accessible up to $x\simeq 0.65$ is instrumental in generating reliable predictions for Beyond the Standard Model (BSM) searches at the LHC.
-To illustrate this, Fig.~\ref{fig:2} presents predictions for the forward-backward asymmetry in high-mass DY production as a function of Collins-Soper angle $\cos(\theta^*)$~\cite{Collins:1977iv} at the LHC \cite{Ball:2022qtp}.
+To illustrate this, Fig.~\ref{fig:2} presents predictions made by the NNPDF Collaboration for the forward-backward asymmetry in high-mass DY production as a function of Collins-Soper angle $\cos(\theta^*)$~\cite{Collins:1977iv} at the LHC \cite{Ball:2022qtp}.
 This observable has an enhanced sensitivity to the slope of quark and anti-quark PDF in the large-$x$ region such that, for instance, if $q=\bar{q}$, the asymmetry $A_{FB}$ is zero.
 At present, theory predictions for $A_{FB}$ give both (positive and zero) scenarios, which prevents the use of the observable to discriminate BSM physics.
-In this context, measurements such as PVDIS at the 22 GeV upgrade will provide the necessary constraints on the sea PDFs in the intermediate to large-$x$ that can be used to identify potential signs of New Physics in the high-energy tail of the DY rapidity and invariant mass distributions in the context of new Effective Field Theory interactions, as developed in Ref.~\cite{Greljo:2021kvv}.
+In this context, measurements such as PVDIS at the 22 GeV upgrade will provide the necessary constraints on the sea PDFs at intermediate to large $x$, and those will help to identify potential BSM signs in the DY rapidity and invariant mass distributions in the context of EFT-based analyses, including simultaneous fits of BSM contributions alongside PDFs as developed in, {\it e.g.}, Refs.~\cite{Greljo:2021kvv,Gao:2022srd}.
+In addition to high-energy scattering, efforts to ascertain $\delta_\mathrm{CP}$ in the neutrino sector will depend on a next generation of long-baseline experiments like DUNE; for these, theoretical accuracy~\cite{Ruso:2022qes} requires knowledge of the high-$x$ PDFs for which JLab 22 data could serve as a valuable baseline relevant to extrapolations to lower $W^2$.